fevinta/investment-funds-app/README.md

 ### 2. List Duplicate Funds

 #### Description

 Retrieves a list of duplicate funds based on the specified fund ID.
+If the response is empty, it means that the fund is not a duplicate.

 #### Request

 - **Method:** `GET`
 - **Path:** `/api/funds/{id}/duplicates`

 #### Example Request

 GET `/api/funds/1/duplicates`

 #### Example Response

 ```json
 {
     "data": [